Dow 20,000 and The Problems Ahead for Stocks

 It’s a plausible argument based on observable trends.
 But Shawn has never favored that type of argument.
 Instead, he dissects the numbers, and right now they are not comforting.
 The S&P 500 is trading at a PE multiple of 25.3, which is far above historical averages.
 That multiple could be perfectly rational, however, if profits are about to explode, and Wall Street analysts are indeed predicting a strong rise.
 So what’s the problem?

 The problem is that analysts tend to fall in love with the companies they analyze and overestimate future profits.
-If you aggregate their profit forecasts for the individual companies they cover, the result is usually way above the actual performance of the companies collectively—about seven percentage points above, says research firm FactSet.
+If you aggregate their profit forecasts for the individual companies they cover, the result is usually way above the actual performance of the companies collectively – about seven percentage points above, says the FactSet research firm.
 The coming profit surge is by no means certain.
 The bulls like to note that certain industries should do much better this year, for example as rising oil prices benefit energy firms.
 But rising oil prices also impose higher costs and thus lower profits on other companies.

 Bottom line, I think Shawn makes the more persuasive argument.
 Stocks are not cheap.
 But I also try to remember that even when the market is irrational, it’s perfectly capable of getting more irrational.
 Alan Greenspan notes that an investor who bailed out of stocks when he gave his famous “irrational exuberance” speech in 1996 would have missed 80% of the bull market’s gains.